 PROF. MCCAY: A couple of things.
 First, back to the discussion of the public responsibilities in management.
-We have to remember that the public trust doctrine specifies certain rights as inalienable rights.
+We have to remember that the public trust doctrine specifies certain rights as inalienable

+Could the legislature take away my right to fish in the Chesapeake Bay?
+Yes! rights.
 The common rights of fishing and navigation were the narrowly defined ones, and then bathing on the beach and some others, arguably, added on later.
 Those are very clearly specified and, to my understanding, that creates a limitation upon what the public can do.